Home » Natural Human Diet: A Guide to Species-Specific Foods

 Food groups overview

-Here is a short summary of the suitability of different food groups for humans, in the context of the species-appropriate concept.
-Below, each food group is discussed more in-depth.
+Here is a short summary of the suitability of different food groups for humans in the context of the species-appropriate concept.
+Below, each food group is discussed in more depth.

 • Nuts: Nuts are part of a frugivorous diet.
 Try to get them in raw quality and preferably tropical ones.
 Do not make them more than 10-20 % of your diet.
 Coconut is suitable as a staple food for humans.

-• Root vegetables: Root vegetables are a fallback food for frugivores.
-Because they do contain sugars and slight sweetness, too.
-Root vegetables can be integrated into a human diet, especially in colder areas.
+• Root vegetables / starches: Root vegetables are a fallback food for frugivores.
+They contain mainly complex carbs in the form of starches, which partly turns into simple sugars during cooking and therefore have a slight sweetness to them.
+“Root vegetables” can be integrated into a human diet, especially in colder areas.
 Potatoes are nightshades that are not naturally edible and are toxic raw.

 • Grains and legumes: Grains and legumes are not part of a biologically suitable diet.
 They need to be cooked in order to be digestible or even lose their toxicity.
 Even cooked grains were introduced very recently into our diet after agriculture started.
 Grains are excellent staple foods for humans that do not spoil quickly, but for health, they are problematic.